-As part of the application process, each Applicant shall be asked whether he/she has ever been convicted of any crime and whether there are any criminal charges pending against him/her at the time of application.
-The Applicant will also be directed to report any criminal charges brought against him or her after the application is submitted and until either hired or until notified that s/he will not be hired.
+As part of the application process, each Applicant shall be asked if they have ever been convicted of any crime and whether there are any criminal charges pending against him/her at the time of application.
+The Applicant will also be directed to report any criminal charges brought against them after the application is submitted and until either hired or until notified that they will not be hired.
 Failure to report will be treated in the same manner as falsification of information under Section C, below.

-General record (e.g., checklist and or source documentation) of completion of a Background Investigation (but not copies of the results of a CHRC) shall be retained in an employee's personnel file and retained pursuant to the District's

-Record Retention Schedule EHB-R.
+General record (e.g., checklist and or source documentation) of completion of a Background Investigation (but not copies of the results of a CHRC) shall be retained in an employee's personnel file and retained pursuant to the District's Record Retention Schedule EHB-R.